 Mark your calendars for 17 May 2018 from 1000-1700 EST, you’ll want to sign up for the Center for Deployment Psychology Couples’ Webinar Series.
 The links to each webinar follows:

 Military and Veteran Couples: Elements of the Assessment Process

 Military and Veteran Couples: Evidence-Based Approaches to Treatment

 An Intervention Model for Working with Military Couples Who Have Experienced Infidelity

 To obtain training in Prolonged Exposure for PTSD, Cognitive Processing Therapy for PTSD, or other evidence-based training, please go to the

 The opinions in CDP Staff Perspective blogs are solely those of the author and do not necessarily reflect the opinion of the Uniformed Services University of the Health Science or the Department of Defense.

-Erin Frick, Psy.D., is a Cognitive Behavioral Therapy Trainer with the Center for Deployment Psychology (CDP) at the Uniformed Services University of the Health Sciences.
+Erin Frick, Psy.D., is a clinical psychologist and Military Behavioral Health Psychologist at the Center for Deployment Psychology (CDP) at the Uniformed Services University of the Health Sciences.
 Dr. Frick is located at Travis Air Force Base in Fairfield, California.